Alternate title: JS dev shocked to learn Rust is indeed a low-level language

 All the features I’m talking about may exist in other languages or in the languages I think I know very well, but unaware of.
 I’d love to know them, so feel free to contact me @SimHoZebs about it.

+This isn’t exactly about the language itself, but language support on editors is now a basic expectations in modern-day programming languages.
+But Rust sets itself apart from others with thorough, ultra-specific messages.
 As a learner, I feel gifted whenever I hover over a new method and see incredible examples.
 Paired with ChatGPT and coding problems, I don’t need to watch hour-long tutorials to learn the language.
-JS/TS, and AFAIR, Python doesn’t give examples, only descriptions.
+This isn’t something you easily find in JS/TS, nor Python.

 Result<T>